roaa1298/reading-notes/SQL.md

 - If you need to rename the table itself, you can also do that using the RENAME TO clause of the statement.
    > ALTER TABLE mytable
    > RENAME TO new_table_name;
+- If we want want to remove an entire table including all of its data and metadata, we can use the **DROP TABLE** statement:
+   > DROP TABLE IF EXISTS mytable;
+- The database may throw an error if the specified table does not exist, and to suppress that error, you can use the **IF EXISTS** clause.
+- ***IF YOU WANT TO READ MORE INFORMATION ABOUT SQL AND DATABASE AND DO SOME EXERCISES SEE THIS WEBSITE [SQL](https://sqlbolt.com/) .***